mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/platform-services/platform-services-catalog/kudo-zookeeper/index.md

 ![Zookeeper Service Install Configuration](/dkp/kommander/1.3/img/platform-services-zookeeper-config-dialog.png)

 - The **ID** field above is referred to as the Zookeeper `instance` by KUDO.
-- [Detailed parameter descriptions](https://github.com/kudobuilder/operators/blob/master/repository/zookeeper/operator/params.yaml) and defaults are availabe for each version of KUDO Zookeeper Operator, in this case version `3.4.14-3`
+- [Detailed parameter descriptions](https://github.com/kudobuilder/operators/blob/master/repository/zookeeper/operator/params.yaml) and defaults are available for each version of KUDO Zookeeper Operator, in this case version `3.4.14-3`

 Select `Deploy` to install Zookeeper.